pauleveritt/pycharm_companion/docs/index.rst

     style: splash

     PyCharm is a powerful, productive environment for Python development.
     It can help in lots of ways.
 How?
-Let the PyCharm Companion be your guide to resources for mastering PyCharm.
+Let the PyCharm Guide be your guide to resources for mastering PyCharm.

-    The PyCharm Companion collects lots of PyCharm resources -- blog posts, videos, tip tweets, articles, and more -- from inside and outside of JetBrains, into a convenient, interlinked guide.
+    The PyCharm Guide collects lots of PyCharm resources -- blog posts, videos, tip tweets, articles, and more -- from inside and outside of JetBrains, into a convenient, interlinked guide.